This post may contain affiliate links, please see the privacy policy for details.

 What is the difference between Irish coffee and Irish cream coffee?

-Irish coffee and Irish cream coffee two different coffee cocktails.
+Irish coffee and Irish cream coffee are different coffee cocktails.
 A classic Irish coffee has Irish whiskey and some brown sugar to cut the bitterness of the coffee.
-An Irish cream coffee cocktail does not need to have sugar added because it uses Irish cream which is a sweet liqueur.
+What is Irish cream coffee?
+Well, that doesn’t need to have sugar added because it uses Irish cream which is a sweet liqueur.

 Yes, you can make this non-alcoholic.
 Use a non-alcoholic Irish cream coffee syrup like Torani to make an alcohol free version.